 The transition between college and the work world can be tough.
+This is not to disparage graduating students but rather as a helpful warning.
+For many, getting into college is very difficult and they might not have even had the financial capacity to attend without some of these creative fundraising ideas.
+Nonetheless, students need to remember that college is not the end destination!
 College students often struggle to understand the norms of the working world, and sometimes even fail in their first jobs.
 The difference is often ascribed solely to age or generational differences, such as the supposed entitlement of the Millennial generation.

 Students in their first job face a profoundly different culture at work than they do at school.